A Deep Dive Into Branding

 Voice Search

-Optimising for voice search and integrating with smart assistants is another trend to watch out for.
+Optimising for voice search and integrating with intelligent assistants is another trend to watch out for.

 Domino’s Pizza, for example, already offers voice-activated pizza ordering through platforms like Alexa.